torbjornlager/book-project-home/_posts/2026-06-01-neither-rescue-nor-replacement.md

 I want to ask two questions instead of one, because the interesting thing about the relationship is that it runs both ways.

 **What can web logic programming do for artificial intelligence?
-And what can artificial intelligence do for web logic programming?**
+And what can artificial intelligence do for logic programming?**

 The *web* in the first question is not decoration.
 A great deal of what makes logic programming newly relevant to AI is not the logic — we have had that since the 1970s — but the move to make it native to the web: distributed, addressable, concurrent.
 That is the wager of the Prolog Trinity.
 By the Prolog Web I mean a web of Prolog-speaking nodes — some small and stateless, some session-based, some actor-capable, all exposing logic-programming services through ordinary web protocols — and it is worth spelling out what each side stands to gain.